panaali/mseyfi.github.io/posts/Code/Leetcode.md

 ## something to remember:
 if you walk on a sorted array from left to right the first algo gives you the index of the target in the array immediately after seeing the right spot.
 So if e.g. `target = 5` and `arr = [0, 1, 2, 3, 3, 3, 5, 5, 5, 6]` then the first and second algorithm return `left = 6`.
 If `target = 4` the first and second algorithm return `left = 6` again.
 The last algorithm, however; is more patient.
 It walks from left to right on the array and chacks target with the elements from left to right.
 If and `target== element` it goes to the next one untill target < element.
 So it chooses the index *after* the last possible place.
 Here e.g. if `target=5` the last algorithm returns `9` it means put the new element in this position.
 If `target = 4` it retuns `6`.

-## Binary Seach On solution spaces
+## Binary Seach On solution spaces (sort is not needed)

 There is a more creative way to use binary search - on a solution space/answer.
 A very common type of problem is "what is the max/min that something can be done".
 Binary search can be used if the following criteria are met:

 You can quickly (in `O(n)` or better) verify if the task is possible for a given number x.

-- If the task is possible for a number `x`, and you are looking for:
+1. If the task is possible for a number `x`, and you are looking for:
   - A maximum, then it is also possible for all numbers less than `x`.
   - A minimum, then it is also possible for all numbers greater than `x`.
-- If the task is not possible for a number `x`, and you are looking for:
+2. If the task is not possible for a number `x`, and you are looking for:
   - A maximum, then it is also impossible for all numbers greater than `x`.
   - A minimum, then it is also impossible for all numbers less than `x`.

 The 2nd and 3rd requirements imply that there are two "zones".
 One where it is possible and one where it is impossible.
 The zones have no breaks, no overlap, and are separated by a threshold.